Amruta08/NFT-Marketplace-Website/README.md

    <img src="./readme/14.png" />
 <br/>

-## 3. Transfering tokens to the principal cannister and claiming our tokens from the website frontend
+## 3. Transfering tokens to the principal canister and claiming our tokens from the website frontend

 1. Be present in the window where token folder is present & split the terminal(ctrl+shift+5)
 <br/>